-2 important aquifer in Colorado, but present in Nebraska only in extreme southwestern Panhandle
+&lt;sup>2 important aquifer in Colorado, but present in Nebraska only in extreme southwestern Panhandle

-3 Dakota Formation in adjacent states
+&lt;sup>3 Dakota Formation in adjacent states

-4 includes correlative units with different names in northwest Nebraska
+&lt;sup>4 includes correlative units with different names in northwest Nebraska the degree of hydraulic connection between the aquifer and surface water bodies.

-5 Cherokee, Marmaton & Pleasanton Groups are not exposed in Nebraska
+&lt;sup>5 Cherokee, Marmaton & Pleasanton Groups are not exposed in Nebraska

 It is a common misconception that the rate of recharge from precipitation can be used as a "safe yield" or "sustainable limit" on the rate of groundwater extraction from an aquifer (Bredehoeft, 1997).
 This idea is too simplistic.
-The aquifer properties and all sources of recharge and discharge must be taken into consideration.
+The aguifer properties and all sources of recharge and discharge must be taken into consideration.
 Recharge is provided primarily by precipitation, but also by irrigation return flow and seepage from canals, reservoirs, and streams.
 Discharge occurs as baseflow to streams and lakes, evapotranspiration, and groundwater pumping.
-Groundwater levels, therefore, respond to a variety of natural and anthropogenic factors affecting recharge and discharge and are controlled largely by the physical properties of the aguifer.
+Groundwater levels, therefore, respond to a variety of natural and anthropogenic factors affecting recharge and discharge and are controlled largely by the physical properties of the aquifer.
 Limiting groundwater extraction to a rate equal to or less than the rate of recharge from precipitation will not prevent depletion of the aquifer.
-In fact, groundwater "mining" is prone to occur to one degree or another in any heavily pumped aquifer.
+In fact, groundwater "mining" is prone to occur to one degree or another in any heavily pumped aguifer.
 A holistic, adaptive approach to groundwater management based on hydrologic mass balance is more appropriate.
 These strategies are discussed by several authors (e.g. Sophocleous, 1997, 2000; Alley and Leake, 2004; Maimone, 2004; Korus and Burbach, 2009a).

-Groundwater-level changes can be observed at many

-different temporal scales (Fig. 6).
+Groundwater-level changes can be observed at many different temporal scales (Fig. 6).
 Changes may occur over several minutes or hours in response to pumping, floods, or earthquakes.
 Long-term changes may occur due to the cumulative effects of pumping over many irrigation seasons, prolonged droughts or periods of high rainfall, or seepage from man-made water bodies.
 Similarly, groundwater levels can be observed at multiple spatial scales.
 For example, groundwater levels decline around the immediate vicinity of an individual well during pumping, but also from the cumulative effects of many irrigation wells pumped over many irrigation seasons at the scale of an entire regional aquifer.
 Groundwater levels rise along the banks of a stream during a flood, but may also rise significantly over an entire drainage basin during a prolonged wet period.
 The temporal and spatial scales of observation must be taken into account when using the maps presented in this report.